limitlesswill/GrenBot/README.md

 # GrenBot
 Testing simple features of discord \
-i think i should read Discord API more
+i think i should read Discord API more.